The Question posed on LinkedIn: (seems to be a dead conversation now).

 Continue reading →

-The Question posed on LinkedIn:
+The Question posed directly:

 When I was working in the sterile pharmaceutical industry, I reviewed the The Australian Code of Good Manufacturing Practice for Medicinal Products (2002) as part of my self-development.
 This code was revoked effective from 1 July 2010 and replaced by the PICS Guide for Good Manufacturing Practice for Medicinal Products 2009, as adopted in Therapeutic Goods (Manufacturing Principles) Determination No. 1 of 2009.
 Here’s the original review.